backstage/backstage/GOVERNANCE.md

 # Project Areas

 The Backstage project is divided into several project areas, each covering particular parts of the project.
 The main driver for each area is ownership of code in the main Backstage repository, as well as other repositories in the Backstage GitHub organization.
 Each area has a set of maintainers and repository content that they own.
-There may be no overlap in ownership between areas, which is defined as multiple owners for a single line in the GitHub code owners file.
+There may be no overlap in ownership between areas, which means that any given line in the GitHub code owners file should have only one owner specified.
 Each area is represented by a team in the Backstage GitHub organization.
 Apart from certain project-wide concerns, such as the release process, each area is self-governing and chooses their own ways of working.
 Project areas may also have special interest groups (SIGs) related to their area, but this is not required.

 The project areas as well as their maintainers are listed in the [OWNERS.md](./OWNERS.md) file.